DEVILKING10/KNOW-YOUR-PATIENTS/README.md

 In essence, the major advantage for users in a Web 3.0 KYP framework is the empowerment through control, security, and transparency regarding their personal health data, which aligns with the growing demand for privacy and patient-centric care.

+A SPECIAL THANKS TO shamil-t for the repository providing

 TECH STACK-
 * React.js
 * solidity